-How to get the best car trade-in deal: Before you sell
+How to get the best trade-in price at a dealership

 The simplest way to keep your car’s resale value high is to take good care of it while you’re the owner.